appvestor/v6-template-examples/README.md

 *	Custom UI in the Aftercall screen; show content on the call details page

 You should be familiar with the Calldorado SDK and have a basic working integration of Calldorado before proceeding.
 If you do not, please have a look [here](https://my.calldorado.com/) under Integration and Documentation.

-## Documentation

-Find it in our wiki page [here](https://github.com/Calldorado-com/calldorado-template-examples/wiki).

 ## Getting Started